Getting Started with NVMe Base Duo for Raspberry Pi 5

 sudo reboot

-For NVMe drives to play nicely with Pi 5, your bootloader firmware should be dated newer than December 2023.
+For NVMe drives to play nicely with Pi 5 (and to be able to boot from SSD), your bootloader firmware should be dated newer than May 2024.
 The commands above should have updated it for you, but if you'd like to double check you can enter:

 sudo rpi-eeprom-update